cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/navigating-paired-samples-beta-diversity-analysis.md

 Based on the distance matrices, we can also extract the first several principal coordinates (PCs), which capture the main variation in the data.
 PCs can be calculated by calling `mstat_calculate_PC` function.
 While users are free to select between "mds" and "nmds" as their ordination method, in scenarios where `pc.obj` is not provided beforehand, the toolkit defaults to the "mds" method.
 Researchers favoring advanced ordination techniques like t-SNE or UMAP can employ external tools to compute results.
 For those PC-based functions, they all have a `pc.obj` parameter, which accepts a list of PC matrices based on a variety of beta diversity measures.
 If the parameter is not specified, `mStat_calculate_PC` will be called automatically.
 Or the users can create their own list of PC matrices and pass it to `pc.obj`.
 We recommend the user to create the list once in the analysis and use it repeatedly.

 We begin our analysis by statistically testing beta diversity differences using the `generate_beta_change_test_pair()` function.
-This function fits linear models where the dependent variable is the distance between two time points from the same subject in a paired design, relating these beta diversity measures to  the grouping variable and covariates.
+This function fits linear models where the dependent variable is the distance between two time points from the same subject in a paired samples design, relating these beta diversity measures to  the grouping variable and covariates.

 ```r
 generate_beta_change_test_pair(